beep-projects/bpconnect/README.md

 sudo systemctl daemon-reload
 ```
 ### Install udev rule to call the service
-Finally, you need to tell udev to start the service, everytime a Beurer device is plugged in
+Finally, you need to tell udev to start the service, whenever a Beurer device is plugged in
 ```bash
 sudo cp 99-beurerBM58.rules /etc/udev/rules.d/
 ```
 ### Done
-udev should load the rules automatically, so just plugin your Beurer device and check
+udev should load the rules file automatically, so you can simply plugin your Beurer device and check if there is new data in your Garmin Connect account.

 ### Debugging
-debugging udev and services is tricky, so I advice to first run the script in your python environment as described above.
-If everything looks good on that level, you can watch the syslog, while you plugin your device.
+debugging udev and services is tricky, so I advice you to first run the script in your python environment as described above.
+If everything looks good on that level, you can continue to install the .rules and .service files and watch the syslog, while you plugin your device.
 ```bash
 tail -f /var/log/syslog
 ```

 ## Contribute
-If you want to contribute to the project, I have created a small [Contributing Guide](docs/CONTRIBUTING.md).
-To keep it short, it is best if you simply open a new [Discussion](https://github.com/beep-projects/bmconnect/discussions) and talk about what you are up to, or where you need help.
+If you want to contribute to this project, please read [Contributing Guide](docs/CONTRIBUTING.md).
+To keep it short, it is best if you simply open a new [Discussion](https://github.com/beep-projects/bmconnect/discussions) and talk about what you want to do, or where you need help.

-The language support is just adde out of couriosity on how this could be done without using a big framework.
+The language support is just added out of couriosity on how this could be done without using a big framework.
 So the translations are actually all done by an online translator.
 Feel free to improve the texts or add a new language in [bmconnect_i18n.py](bmconnect_i18n.py)

 If you want to add support for another Beurer device, you can register at https://connect.beurer.com/developer/ and get access to the documentation of communication protocols.
 The needed code changes can be talked about in the [Discussions](https://github.com/beep-projects/bmconnect/discussions).